By Kevin Liptak and Kaitlan Collins, CNN

 An ABC News/Washington Post poll conducted at the end of August found 52% of respondents approve of how Biden is handling the pandemic, a 10-point drop from June.
 Still, more respondents said they approved of his handling of Covid than disapproved.

-At the same time, Biden’s overall approval has slipped into negative territory amid a chaotic withdrawal from Afghanistan and concerns over the Delta variant’s drag on the economic recovery.
+At the same time, Biden’s overall approval has slipped into negative territory amid a chaotic withdrawal from Afghanistan and the Delta variant’s drag on the economic recovery.
 The President’s aides view combating the pandemic as the single most important issue of his presidency, and the one that will determine his political fate.

 As American students return to classrooms, battles over masks and vaccine requirements for older children have erupted in school districts around the country.
 Health officials say they expect vaccines to be authorized for children under 12 in the next several months, but parents have become frustrated at the pace with which the process is unfolding.